-The author is far from expert in probability and statistics.
-Therefore it is again quite likely that at least some of the ideas presented in this section already exist in some form.
+The author is far from expert in probability.
+Therefore it is quite likely that at least some of the ideas presented in this section already exist in some form.
 Advice will be appreciated.

-If $\LB$ is any ordered abelian group or ordered abelian semi-group with the lub and summability properties, $\LB$-measures make sense.
-In order to calculate probabilities we need a division operation, so we must work with ordered semi-fields, which are much less common.
+If $\LB$ is an ordered abelian semigroup with the lub property, $\LB$-measures can be defined in a reasonable way.
+In order to calculate probabilities we need a division operation, so we must work with ordered semifields, which are much less common.
 We also want to avoid any kind of infinite measures, at any level, so our choices are even more limited.
-Besides $\reals$-measures, one obvious possibility is $\PB=\integers\ins [0,\infty)$. $\PB$ is a sub-semi-ring of $\OB$, see Figure \ref{OrderParameter}.
-Notice that $\PB$ has neither the lub property nor the summability property.
-For fixed $i\in \integers$ he set $S=\{(i,t):0<t<\infty\}$ is bounded above by $(i+1,1)$, but it does not have a least upper bound.
-For this reason, $\PB$ is also not summable.
-But there is also another reason that $\PB$ is not summable: the sum $\sum (i,1)$ cannot be evaluated in $\PB$.

-\begin{defn} If $(X,\Sigma)$ is a measure space, a {\it probability $\PB$-measure} assigns an element $\nu(E)$ of $\PB$ to each set $E\in \Sigma$ such that the following conditions hold:
+Besides $\reals$-measures, one obvious possibility is $\PB=\integers\ins [0,\infty)$. $\PB$ is a sub-semiring of $\bar\OB$, see Figure \ref{OrderParameter}.
+Notice that $\PB$ does not have the lub property.
+For fixed $i\in \integers$ the set $S=\{(i,t):0<t<\infty\}$ is bounded above by $(i+1,1)$, but it does not have a least upper bound. \begin{defn} If $(X,\Sigma)$ is a measure space, a {\it probability $\PB$-measure} assigns an element $\nu(E)$ of $\PB$ to each set $E\in \Sigma$ such that the following conditions hold:

 (i) $\nu(\emptyset)=0$.